 - Unplug electronics when not in use.
 Many devices don’t fully turn “off,” but instead go into a standby mode.
 They may not use much electricity when on standby, but they do still drain some power if connected to an outlet.
 This also applies to phone and laptop chargers; they use energy when plugged into the wall socket, even if the other end is not connected to the phone or computer.
 Unplugging appliances can gain you some significant energy savings, particularly if you make a habit of it.

-For more energy savings advice for your Oregon home, contact us at Roth Heating & Cooling, Plumbing & Electrical.
+For more energy savings advice for your Oregon home, contact us at Roth Heating & Cooling, Plumbing, Electrical, Drain Services.
 We’ll be happy to help.